-Additionally, the bill clarifies that retailers and wholesalers are prohibited from knowingly selling these items with excessive lead content, while also providing exemptions for previously owned cookware sold in casual transactions or by nonprofit organizations.
-The Department of Ecology is given the authority to lower the lead limits in the future if deemed necessary for public health.
-The bill emphasizes the protection of vulnerable populations and maintains the department's authority regarding lead regulations in cookware under existing law.
+Additionally, the bill clarifies that retailers and wholesalers are prohibited from knowingly selling these items with excessive lead content, while providing exemptions for previously owned cookware sold in casual transactions or by nonprofit organizations.
+The Department of Ecology is granted the authority to lower the lead limits in the future if deemed necessary for public health, particularly for vulnerable populations.
+The bill emphasizes the importance of protecting human health from lead exposure in cookware and utensils.

 Statutes affected: Original Bill: 70A.565.010, 70A.02.010